VarphiCSC363/varphi_developers_guide/README.md

 ### Unary Turing Machine Example

 For example, let's come up with a Turing machine that adds 1 to any number.
 First, let's define how our input tape will look like.
 Since we cannot represent numbers by their decimal values (e.g., 6) on the tape, our input is assumed to be in the unary representation.
-So that we can represent zero with tallies, let's further assume the input is in the Varphi unary representation.
+So that we can represent zero with tallies, let's further assume the input is in the Varphi Unary Representation.
 Now imagine the input is "111" (three tallies), which represents the natural number 2.
 Assume the head is positioned at the first tally on the left (this is a convention that is always adopted, since the tape has infinite blanks extending on either side).
 We'll start with the following state of mind:

 * If a tally is read at the current tape cell,
     * Keep the current state of mind as-is